ngram-lab/al-folio/_pages/courses.md

 <li>If you are considering multiple departments for PhD studies, make sure to research how the structure, content, and outcomes of study differ between departments.</li>
 </ul>

+<h1>Course Enrollments</h1>
 <p>
-In addition, we greet the many students from a variety of departments, across humanities, social sciences, sciences, engineering, and other Five Colleges, who take NLP and related courses at UMass.
-For particular courses, at times there can be enrollment constraints; interested students should contact instructors if they have questions.
+Many students from a variety of departments, across humanities, social sciences, sciences, engineering, and other Five Colleges, have taken NLP and related courses at UMass.
+Depending on the particular department and course, at times there can be enrollment constraints; interested students can contact instructors if they have questions.

+<p>For COMPSCI and INFO courses, these CICS webpages on [undergraduate enrollments](https://www.cics.umass.edu/ugrad-education/overrides) and [graduate enrollments](https://www.cics.umass.edu/content/overrides-non-computer-science-graduate-students) may be relevant.